What the Old Testament Is About [An Intro Guide]

 The first four of the Ten Commandments are principles of love to God.
 The last six are principles of love to humanity (Exodus 20:1–17).
 Jesus Himself confirmed this (Matthew 22:34–40).

 God wanted these principles to be in the hearts of His people.
-Moses equated keeping God’s commandments with loving Him:
+To keep them is to love Him:

-Because Adam and Eve chose to doubt God’s way, they brought a cascade of evil on all humanity.
+Because Adam and Eve chose to doubt God’s way, they brought a cascade of evil to all humanity.

 In their power, humans cannot overcome this evil.